thecreation/jquery-asSwitch/README.md

 # jQuery asSwitcher

-The powerful jQuery plugin that creates a asSwitcher. <a href="http://amazingsurge.github.io/jquery-asSwitcher/">Project page and demos</a><br />
+The powerful jQuery plugin that creates a asSwitcher.
 Download: <a href="https://github.com/amazingSurge/jquery-asSwitcher/archive/master.zip">jquery-asSwitcher-master.zip</a>

 ***